-Keywords: Thyroglobulin, Differentiated Thyroid Cancer, multinodular goiter, indeterminate cytology, Bethesda System
+Keywords: thyroglobulin, differentiated thyroid cancer, multinodular goiter, indeterminate cytology, Bethesda System

 Abstract

-Objective: Thyroglobulin, produced exclusively by thyroid follicular cells, serves as a specific tumor marker for the follow up of differentiated thyroid cancer (DTC) patients after thyroidectomy.
-However, its role as a predictor for malignancy in patients with thyroid nodules is controversial.
-We aimed to assess the potential role of preoperative serum thyroglobulin concentration to predict DTC in patients who were referred to partial or total thyroidectomy without preoperative diagnosis of malignancy.
+Objective: Thyroglobulin, produced exclusively by thyroid follicular cells, serves as a specific tumor marker for the follow-up of differentiated thyroid cancer (DTC) patients after thyroidectomy.
+However, its role as a predictor of malignancy in patients with thyroid nodules is controversial.
+We assessed the potential ability of the preoperative serum thyroglobulin concentration to predict DTC in patients without a preoperative diagnosis of malignancy who underwent partial or total thyroidectomy.

-Methods: This retrospective study included patients who had partial or total thyroidectomy between January 2014 and May 2019, with preoperative diagnosis of benign multinodular goiter (MNG) or a thyroid nodule with indeterminate cytology (INC) (Bethesda system categories 3/4).
-We compared patients for demographic, clinical, imaging, and biochemical data according to their final diagnosis: DTC or benign thyroid nodular disease.
-Further statistical analysis included odds ratios calculation and receiver-operator curves (ROC) analysis.
+Methods: This retrospective study included patients with a preoperative diagnosis of benign multinodular goiter (MNG) or a thyroid nodule with indeterminate cytology (INC) (Bethesda system categories III/IV) who underwent partial or total thyroidectomy between January 2014 and May 2019.
+We compared the patients’ demographic, clinical, imaging, and biochemical data according to their final diagnosis: DTC or benign thyroid nodular disease.
+Further statistical analysis included odds ratio calculation and receiver operating characteristic (ROC) curve analysis.

-Results: Of 131 patients who met inclusion and exclusion criteria, the indication for surgery was benign MNG in 69, and thyroid nodule with INC in 62 patients.
-Final diagnosis of DTC was reported in 18/69 (26%) and 30/62 (48%) of patients with preoperative diagnosis of benign MNG and INC thyroid nodule, respectively.
-Preoperative measurement of nodule diameter, TSH, and thyroglobulin serum concentration did not differ between patients with final diagnosis of DTC versus those with benign histology.
+Results: Of 131 patients who met inclusion and exclusion criteria, the indication for surgery was benign MNG in 69 patients and a thyroid nodule with INC in 62 patients.
+A final diagnosis of DTC was reported in 18 of the 69 benign MNG patients (26%) and in 30 of the 62 thyroid nodule with INC patients (48%).
+The preoperative measurements of nodule diameter and serum thyroid-stimulating hormone and thyroglobulin concentrations did not differ between patients with a final diagnosis of DTC and those with benign histology.

-Conclusion: Preoperative serum thyroglobulin alone is insufficient to differentiate preoperatively between malignant and benign thyroid nodular disease.
+Conclusion: Preoperative serum thyroglobulin alone is insufficient to preoperatively differentiate between malignant and benign thyroid nodular disease.

 Introduction

-Thyroid nodules (TN) are a common finding on neck imaging and physical examination (1).
-Solitary TN or those identified in multinodular goiter (MNG) are usually benign and their prevalence depends on the method of detection: palpitation (2-6%), ultrasonography (19-68%), or autopsy (8-65%) (2).
-The prevalence of differentiated thyroid cancer (DTC) is 7-15% of all TN (3).
+Thyroid nodules (TNs) are a common finding in neck imaging and physical examination (1).
+Solitary TNs or those identified in a multinodular goiter (MNG) are usually benign and their prevalence depends on the detection method used, varying from 2%–6% for palpitation to 19%–68% for ultrasonography and 8%–65% for autopsy (2).
+Between 7% and 15% of all TNs correspond to differentiated thyroid cancer (DTC) (3).

-The evaluation of TN begins with neck ultrasound (US) accompanied by the measurement of serum thyroid-stimulating hormone (TSH) levels.
-According to their diameter and specific ultrasonographic features (e.g., hypoechoic or the presence of microcalcifications) TN should be further investigated using fine needle aspiration (FNA) biopsy for cytological assessment (3,4).
-The Bethesda System for reporting thyroid cytopathology is the standard for interpreting FNA specimens; category II signifies benign nodule while categories V and VI have very high malignancy rates (75 and above 95% respectively).
-The malignancy risk for Bethesda III category (defined as atypia of undetermined significance/follicular lesion of undetermined significance) is 10-30%, while the risk for Bethesda IV category (follicular neoplasm/suspicious for follicular neoplasm) is 25-40%.
+TN evaluation begins with neck ultrasound (US) and the measurement of serum thyroid-stimulating hormone (TSH) levels.
+According to their diameter and specific ultrasonographic features (e.g., a hypoechoic region or the presence of microcalcifications), TNs should be further investigated using fine-needle aspiration (FNA) biopsy for cytological assessment (3,4).
+The Bethesda System for Reporting Thyroid Cytopathology is the standard way to interpret FNA specimens: category II signifies benign nodules while categories V and VI have very high malignancy rates (75% and > 95%, respectively).
+The malignancy risk for Bethesda category III (defined as atypia of undetermined significance/follicular lesion of undetermined significance) is 10%–30% while the risk for Bethesda category IV (follicular neoplasm/suspicious for follicular neoplasm) is 25%–40%.
 These two categories are commonly defined as indeterminate cytology (INC) (5,6).

-Evaluation of malignancy risk in INC nodules includes consideration of worrisome clinical and sonographic features and repeat of FNA with or without molecular testing.
-Surgery is a valid option when repeat FNA for cytology and/or molecular testing are inconclusive or not preformed (6).
-Indications for surgical intervention in cases of MNG are not as clear-cut.
-Surgery may be considered for patients with large MNG causing respiratory or swallowing compromise or for esthetic deformation (3,4).
+The evaluation of malignancy risk in INC nodules includes consideration of worrisome clinical and sonographic features and repeat FNA with or without molecular testing.
+Surgery is a valid option when repeat FNA for cytology and/or molecular testing is inconclusive or omitted (6).
+The surgical intervention indications in cases of MNG are not as clear-cut.
+Surgery may be considered in patients with a large MNG causing airway or swallowing compromise or in those with an aesthetic deformation (3,4).